 109 Robinson Communications Center

-Associate professor of communication arts and agriculture, teaching courses in public relations, event planning, social media management, journalism, media studies, agricultural policy and agricultural communications.
-Academic director of the Wilmington Institute for Stewardship and Engagement (WISE), a co-curricular certificate program in leadership and sustainable change.
+Professor of communication arts and agriculture, teaching courses in public relations, event planning, social media management, journalism, media studies, agricultural policy and agricultural communication.

 Information (Degree(s), Departments, Course, Contact Info)

 Serve the departments of Agriculture and Communication Arts